tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   print(f"{first_entry_name} is {first_entry_age} years old, serving as {first_entry_occupation}.")
   ```

-* Lists of dicts are similar to lists of lists; however, the nested level is comprised of dicts rather than lists.
+* Lists of dictionaries are similar to lists of lists; however, the nested level is comprised of dictionaries rather than lists.

   ```python
   # List of Dicts